Associate Professor, Telfer School of Management, University of Ottawa

 Current Projects: Management of Health Systems Research Lab

-Additional Expertise: Food, travelling, day-dreaming, falling into kids' traps
+Additional Expertise: Food, travelling, day-dreaming, yoga

 Myriam manages the Health Systems Research Lab, which includes the coordination of cross-project activities, grant writing, and building opportunities for staff and student development.
 Myriam is also an Adjunct Professor in the Department of Psychology at Simon Fraser University.
 She completed her PhD in Psychology at the Ludwig-Maximilian University of Munich and her postdoc at the University of British Columbia.